LTurret/mltd-border-service/README.md

 ## Option decription

 `[-T [...]]` is border type, provides PT-rank("pt"), HighScore("hs"), LoungePoint("lp")
-it can enter multiple border types, it can generate more than one type of border-image
+it can enter multiple border types, generates more than one border-image

 ## License